Sir Henry Bowles, 1st Baronet: Other interests

 He was a justice of the peace for Middlesex for over 50 years, and chairman of the Edmonton Petty Sessional Division for 21 years.
 He was appointed High Sheriff of Middlesex for 1928.
 In 1936 he retired from the bench.

+In addition to his work on the County Council, Bowles was a long-serving Representative Governor of the Latymer Charity School.
+During a period of significant local controversy regarding the school's future, he served as a primary link between the school's board and the Middlesex County Council.
+He was instrumental in the school's 1909 restructuring, proposing the motion that led to the closure of the original Church Street site and the dismissal of the headmaster, W.A.C.
+Shearer, citing the school's significant bank overdraft and the 'insanitary state' of the premises.
+As the Council's spokesman, he argued that the school could not continue without adequate buildings or pupils, ultimately paving the way for the school’s relocation to Haselbury Road.

 Bowles was an early motoring enthusiast, and was the first president of the Middlesex County Automobile Club retaining the position from 1905 until his death.
 He was a long serving member of the Court of the Goldsmiths' Company.

 Baronetcy and family

-In July 1926 he was created a baronet, "of Enfield in the County of Middlesex" for public and political services.
+In July 1926, he was created a baronet, "of Enfield in the County of Middlesex" for public and political services.
 He suffered a stroke on 13 October 1943, and died on the following day at Enfield War Memorial Hospital aged 84.

 His daughter, Wilma Mary Garnault Bowles (d.
 1928), married Eustace Parker in 1913.
-In 1920 Eustace changed his name to Bowles by Royal Licence and his grandson is Andrew Parker Bowles, former husband of Camilla, Duchess of Cornwall.
+In 1920, Eustace changed his name to Bowles by Royal Licence.
+His grandson is Andrew Parker Bowles, former husband of Queen Camilla.

 Sir Henry's wife had predeceased him in 1935, and the baronetcy became extinct upon his death.